umerhasan17/mlds/nlp/sequence-models-coursera.md

 How RNNs represent the past?
 * Recurrent connection - this connects the hidden layer to the fixed size state.
 * Clevel optmisation

+> Deep RNNs can offer more insight but are harder to optimise.

+Limitations of RNNs:
+* The exploding gradient problem where less recent data is forgotten and has no effect on the current sequence step.
+This can be solved using Long Short Term Memory (LSTM) or Gated Recurrent Unit (GRU).
+They keep gated modules.